 "Weren't you never afraid of him?"
 Yarmod asked, "Did he tell you what he did to his opponents."

 "Of course he frightened me.
 I've witnessed him, killing men who had failed him, more than once, but what he told me about the Rebel Alliance I accepted as the truth.
 To me his point of view was right.
-I now know that his point of view was quite different from that of the Rebel Alliance.
-The emperor ruled this galaxy with a reign of terror, but during my upbringing on the imperial domains I wasn't aware of what was happening in the galaxy.
+I now know that his point of view was the opposite from the point of view of the Rebel Alliance.
+The emperor ruled this galaxy with a reign of terror, but during my upbringing on the imperial domains I wasn't aware of what was going on in the galaxy.
 My ignorance and innocence was shattered when the armed forces of the New Republic invaded Morantan and Luke Skywalker defeated me.
 It took me a long time before I could accept I had been on the wrong side.
 Only after Luke had saved Leia and me on Ortel and we had a first talk on the Tychorion I understood how wrong my life had been."

 "What a great story, mistress Liane," Threepio commented, "And you told it all so well.
 Everything you said was true, don't you agree, Artoo?"

-The little droid bleeped an affirmation.
+The little droid beeped an affirmation.
 Yarmod and Ian laughed and Liane smiled at her droid friends.

 "Thank you, Threepio.
 Thank you, Artoo."
 She said.